 Provenance: Who owned the coin, and how far back is the documentation on the coin?
 Coins from famous collections, with long histories, and documented in publications and reference books, generate much higher prices.

-Artistry: die makers varied in their skill and range from crude engraving to artistic masterpieces, well designed and more complex scenes bring higher prices.
+Artistry/Style: die makers varied in their skill and range from crude engraving to artistic masterpieces, well designed and more complex scenes bring higher prices.

 Strike: many possibilities with hand-struck ancients for off-center or weakly struck to perfectly centered and boldly struck.